xuminic/renamex/README.md

 Run this command, but do NOT update anything, simply cancel the update.
 ```
 pacman -Syu      # DO NOT DO UPDATE.
-It will receive the metadata; that's all
+Let it receive the metadata then quit; that's all
 ```
 then upgrade the `msys2-runtime` to `3.4.10-2`:
 ```